 The cozy cottage in this remote part of Alaska consists of a living room, kitchen, and three guest rooms, as well as a shower and sink in an outbuilding.
 There is an outdoor privy and no flush toilet.
 Heat is provided by outside-venting propane heaters while propane lights illuminate the house.
 The kitchen has running hot and cold water, a propane stove, propane lights, and propane refrigerator.

 Kennicott is a very remote place and is off the grid so power and connectivity can be difficult.
 Although the cottage was originally provided with power from the Kennicott Copper Company generator, there is no longer electricity throughout the cottage.
 You can charge your devices via our solar power system.
 The quality of cellular phone service in McCarthy/Kennicott and along the McCarthy Road is dependent on your provider.
-There is no wifi connection at 17 Silk Stocking Row, though businesses in “downtown” Kennicott may have access for a fee.
+There is no wifi connection at 17 Silk Stocking Row, though businesses in “downtown” Kennecott may have access for a fee.